Bachelor of Engineering

 - Specification of Technical Systems

-- IT for Transportation
+- Information Technology for Transportation 1+2

 - Vehicle Systems and Components

 - Transportation Logistics

 - Communication and Localisation

 - Basics in Law for Logistics, Transportation and Mobility